 In the past these truths have been ignored and exploited by landlords, their agents, big business and government.
 Speaking in unity, we demand recognition for small traders, asserting their central importance to the economy and advocating their interests to achieve a better deal for our members.

-The value that small businesses add to the economy ~ here are some fascinating and important results from our members survey conducted with support from our partners the New Economics Foundation.
+The value that small businesses add to the economy ~ here are some fascinating and important results from our members survey conducted with support from our partners the New Economics Foundation in 2013.

 7,410 years of trading in the East End.